CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 For those looking to delve deeper with Stable Diffusion for AI image generation, note that this requires an even more powerful PC setup.
 The computational demands are significantly higher, necessitating a high-performance CPU, ample RAM, and a robust GPU.
 A minimum of 12GB of VRAM on the GPU is recommended.

 For a comprehensive guide on setting up Stable Diffusion, refer to this: [YouTube Guide](https://www.youtube.com/watch?v=A0xUnf5302k&pp=ygUXbG9jYWwgaW1hZ2UgIHVuY2Vuc29yZWQ%3D).

+### **Omost Tool for Image Generation**

+The video showcases "Omost," a new tool that combines large language models and image generation to create realistic images.
+It generates detailed prompts for each subsection of the image based on the initial prompt, making the process faster.
+The tool is easy to install, runs via a Gradio app or locally with an Nvidia card, and offers customizable settings.
+Memory usage issues can be mitigated by enabling high VRAM mode and minor code adjustments.
+[YouTube Guide](https://www.youtube.com/watch?v=RKxrXkVpPoE)